 The basic principle of religion classes is to present students with the underlying issues, themes, beliefs and practices common to many religions.
 The Canterbury community is made up of many religions including Hindu, Muslim, Jewish and Christian.
 With this in mind, classes are respectful of diversity and do not teach doctrine.
 Religion classes also are seen as a way to address ethical situations and personal beliefs from an intellectual perspective.

-High School students are required to take Religion 9 and Religion 10.
-Religion 9 focuses on discussions of honesty, the Honor Code and relationships with family and friends.
+High School students are required to take Introduction to Ethics and World Religions.
+Introduction to Ethics focuses on discussions of honesty, the Honor Code and relationships with family and friends.
 Students also delve into issues such as capital punishment, media influence and rumors.
-In Religion 10 students learn about different religious viewpoints by studying major figures of world religions.
+In World Religion students learn about different religious viewpoints by studying major figures of world religions.
 Additionally representatives from various faiths are invited in to answer questions from students.